 Without consent from both parties, any sexual behavior can be considered sexual assault under US law and can be prosecuted, with the chance of long prison sentences.

-Now that you understand what sexual assault is and the concept of consent, here are some tips to help you stay safe as an international student in the US:
+While there is no way to completely eliminate the risk of sexual assault, here are some tips to help you stay safe as an international student in the US:

 Often students are concerned that if they report a sexual assault, it will somehow interfere with their education.
-This isn’t true and your school is prepared and wants to help you.
 If the assault occurred on campus or by another student, your school is required by law to:

 This could include counselling, private tutoring, changing your campus housing, or other remedies to ensure that your education continues without feeling threatened.
 Remember your school is on your side and there to help you!

-If you, or someone you know is the victim of sexual assault, medical personnel, your school and counselors are there to help.
-You can also get help and support from these national sexual assault hotlines:
+If you, or someone you know is the victim of sexual assault, medical personnel, law enforcement, your school and counselors are there to help.
+You can also get help and support from RAINN at: